ruilisi/rails-pangu/README.md

 > * Allows you to have multiple models signed in at the same time;
 > * Is based on a modularity concept: use only what you really need.

-We implmented a devise-jwt blacklist policy leveraging the power of `redis` in [app/models/jwt_blacklist.rb](https://github.com/paiyou-network/rails-devise-jwt/blob/master/app/models/jwt_blacklist.rb).

-To our best of knowledge, `devise` provides a full, industry-standard, easy-to-ingrate way of all kinds of authencations.
+To our best of knowledge, `devise` provides a full, industry-standard, easy-to-ingrate way of all kinds of authentication.
 Damn, it's awesome!

 #### 🚀 JWT